VeryWow/vue-simple-events/README.md

 ## About

-This is just a simple class that helps to manage events in a simple way without dependencies.
+This is just a simple wrapper around [js-simple-events](https://github.com/kaskar2008/js-simple-events) that helps to manage events in a simple way without creating a Vue instance.
 It also supports TypeScript!

-And it's really light - <1kb in size!
+And it's really light - ~1kb in size!

 ## Methods